KRISTIN LEONHEART

 As with everything I do, I dug super deep and was super committed.
 I was desperate to truly heal.
 And I was healing.
 I became much more empowered and was willing to set boundaries.
 I was able to feel my body’s cues and was more willing to follow them.
 I felt a sense of wholeness and inner stability more frequently.
 At the same time, life was becoming more and more physically intense and I didn’t understand why.

-But . . .
-I had an opening a month after my arrival.
-As I was reading a piece of writing by Mukti on Stillness, the energy in my spine recognized itself and exploded out of my spine and into my whole body.
-I could see that that Stillness did not have a self.
+I had, without any intentionality, turned back towards Ultimate practices and started dipping my toe into non-dual wisdom that month.
+The love in my spine had changed over the previous two months - it was a more neutral feeling, though still incredibly profound.
+I couldn’t come up with any words to describe it - that is, until I was reading a piece of writing by Mukti on Stillness and her own awakening.
+Quite suddenly the energy in my spine recognized itself in her words and exploded out of my spine and into my whole body.
+I could see that that Stillness did not have a self or a center.
 It was always ok.
 It extended outside of myself, though fear kept it from extending very far at first.
 And it didn’t differentiate between aspects of my experience or environment.

 I really had no idea what was going on.
 An actual experience of awakening upended most of my assumptions about what it was.
 But all this spinal activation finally had me wondering about kundalini.
 I met with an expert who confirmed this was what I was dealing with.